Sewanee: The University of the South: 2004 name change

 For the period 2004 to about 2016, the institution combined its two historical names in all university publications that were not official documents and styled itself as "Sewanee: The University of the South".
 Version three of the university's style guide, a document reflecting the official policies of the university with respect to its public image following the name change, stated in part:

-When this naming system was proposed in 2004, it was misinterpreted by some alumni to reflect a change in the official name of the university.
 A minor scandal ensued, with more conservative commentators insinuating that the change was intended to "distance" the university from its historic association with Southern culture.
 "Some alumni were also angered by a report commissioned by the university last year [2004] by a marketing firm from Chicago that said that the word 'South' often had negative connotations for students around the country; the weaker the connection between the South and the university's name, the better, the consultants said."
 As of February 2016, the university has reverted to using the University of the South as its official name on all correspondence.
-Version six of the university's style guide now instructs university employees to “use 'the University of the South' on first reference," though it may be accompanied by the modifying, "familiarly known as Sewanee."

 2018 Charlie Rose controversy

 In the wake of several women coming forward with allegations of sexual harassment against television personality Charlie Rose, many educational institutions revoked honorary degrees bestowed on him.
 Sewanee's board of regents initially declined to do so, citing a desire to "not condemn the individual".
-However, due to particular backlash originating from student members of the board of trustees and faculty in the university's school of theology, the board of regents reversed their original decision and rescinded Rose's honorary doctorate.
+However, due to backlash from student members of the board of trustees and faculty in the university's school of theology, the board of regents reversed their original decision and rescinded Rose's honorary doctorate.

 Ties to slavery and the Roberson Project

-In September 2020, the board released a statement acknowledging for the first time that the university "was long entangled with, and played a role in, slavery, racial segregation, and white supremacy".
+In September 2020, the university's governing board released a statement acknowledging for the first time that the university "was long entangled with, and played a role in, slavery, racial segregation, and white supremacy".
 It added that the university "categorically rejects its past veneration of the Confederacy and of the 'Lost Cause' and wholeheartedly commits itself to an urgent process of institutional reckoning ...".
 The university announced that it will utilize the findings of its Roberson Project on Slavery, Race, and Reconciliation (which began in 2017) to guide their current discussions and path forward.

 Academics

-Sewanee offers bachelors, masters and PhD degrees.
+Sewanee offers bachelor's degrees in arts and sciences as well as advanced degrees in its two graduate schools, the School of Theology and the School of Letters.
 Its most popular undergraduate majors, by 2021 graduates, were: